vtex/faststore/docs/docs/tutorials/cms/03 - Adding Content Types and Sections to the VTEX Headless CMS.md

                 "description": {
                   "title": "Meta tag description",
                   "type": "string",
-                  "default": "A beautifuly designed site for general VTEX stores" },
+                  "default": "A beautifully designed site for general VTEX stores" },
                 "titleTemplate": {
                   "title": "Title template to be used in category/product pages",